 Not in the sense that Normal people experience jealousy.

 Narcissists are envious people - they won’t get jealous because you have a new partner or that they still love you and you just shot down any chance for a reconciliation.

 Rather they are merely resentful that your life is going well WITHOUT THEM IN IT!
 They also hate the idea your new partner might be more successful, more handsome/prettier than they think you are worthy of.
 They also hate the idea you are actually experiencing happiness and peace that they can no longer sabotage or destroy at a whim using their famous Narcissistic tricks of their trade.
 After all, in their world - you remain their property - where they feel entitled to do as they wish - destroy, discard or keep around whenever they need a new dose of fuel.

 So if your ex-narc suddenly tries to pop back into your life after you have moved on with someone new - do not fall into the mind trap that they are sincere in wanting you back.

-So what is the best way to respond to when a Narcissist presents a crappy / thoughtless and useless gift to you?
+So what is the best way to respond to when a Narcissist presents you with a a crappy, thoughtless or useless gift?